Fredouye/ipam_ansible/phpipam/README.md

 This role is using phpIPAM's REST API, described here : https://phpipam.net/api/api_documentation/

 By default, The API can only be used when accessed with HTTPS scheme.
-You can allow HTTP access (if phpIPAM is runing behind a reverse proxy and exposed using HTTPS, for example) by adding this to config.dist.php :
+You can allow HTTP access (if phpIPAM is running behind a reverse proxy and exposed using HTTPS, for example) by adding this to config.dist.php :

 ```php
 /**